Essentials of Municipal Government

 • The fundamentals of municipal government law, authority, and practice

-• The core functions of municipal government and the importance of your town charter
+• The core functions, structure, and purpose of municipal government

 • The role of the elected body and your role as one of its members

-• The legal boundaries of ethics and transparency
+• The legal and ethical duties of elected officials and staff

 • The exemplary habits of a high-performing governing board, which include building positive relationships with staff and external partners who influence life in your communities

-This engaging course includes role-plays, small group discussions, peer-to-peer insights, and practical tips and tools for navigating the municipal governing environment.
-Dates and location for the upcoming program cycle are:
+This engaging course includes roleplay, small-group discussions, peer-to-peer insights, and practical tips and tools for navigating the municipal governing environment.
+Dates and locations for the upcoming program cycle are:

 There currently are no scheduled offerings of this course.